tabreturn/thonny-py5mode/README.md

    You must __restart Thonny__ after this step.

-4. When you've restarted Thonny, select *py5 > Imported mode for py5* -- this will download, extract, and set up JDK-11 for you (if you need to know: the plug-in installs JDK in the Thonny user-config directory).
-Thonny only needs to download JDK the first time you switch to imported mode.
+4. When you've restarted Thonny, select *py5 > Imported mode for py5* --

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.01-activate-imported-mode.png)

-   NOTE: Thonny will appear to freeze for a while when it's downloading JDK (I have plans to develop a proper progress indicator later).
+   This will download, extract, and set up JDK-11 for you (if you need to know: the plug-in installs JDK in the Thonny user-config directory).
+Thonny only needs to download JDK the first time you switch to imported mode. __Thonny will appear to freeze__ for a while when it's downloading JDK (I have plans to develop a proper progress indicator later).

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.02-download-jdk.png)